Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

 \begin{corollary} Assume Invariant~\ref{invariant:it-shortcuts} holds for all pairs of nodes in $\H$.
 Then for each node $v\in \H$, and each $(i,t)$ pair, there is at most one downward $(i, t)$-shortcut and at most one upward $(i, t)$-shortcut at $v$. \end{corollary}

-\paragraphb{Covering and uncovering.} Assume Invariant~\ref{invariant:it-shortcuts} holds.
-When the data structure traverses downward from a single-child $(i, t)$-node $u$ to its $(i, t)$-child $v$, the data structure \emph{covers} several $(i, t)$-shortcuts of higher powers (see Section~\ref{section:the-H-shortcut-data-structure}).
-After the traversal, the set of $(i, t)$-shortcuts between $u$ and $v$ is exactly $\ShortCuts^{\H}(u,v)$.
-Notice that, unless some of the $(i,t)$-shortcuts between $u$ and $v$ have been removed, subsequent traversals through the $(i,t)$-shortcuts between $u$ and $v$ will span only $|\ShortCuts^{\H}(u,v)|=O(\log \log n)$ $\H$-shortcuts.

-To support structural changes in $\H$ or in $(i,t)$-forests, the data structure will at times \emph{uncover} an $(i, t)$-shortcut of power $p$ by completely removing the $(i,t)$-shortcut and adding the two consecutive $(i, t)$-shortcuts of power $p-1$ that were covered by the removed $(i,t)$-shortcut.
-In order to accommodate an efficient uncovering operation, during a covering operation the data structure continues to store the covered $\H$-shortcuts thereby having them readily available for potential uncovering operations.
-The $\H$-shortcuts stored by the data structure that are covered by some $(i, t)$-shortcuts are called \emph{supporting $\H$-shortcuts}.
-Supporting shortcuts are accessible from the lower descendant $\H$-node, but not necessarily the ancestor $\H$-node.

-\paragraphb{Sharing shortcuts.} An $\H$-shortcut $\scut uv$ that is an $(i, t)$-shortcut could also be an $(i', t')$-shortcut when $(i,t)\neq (i',t')$.
-For efficiency purposes, the data structure stores at most one copy of an $\H$-shortcut even if there are many $(i,t)$ pairs that use this shortcut.
-With this in mind, the maximum number of distinct $\H$-shortcuts touching a given ancestor-descendant path is bounded by the following lemma.
+\paragraph{Sharing shortcuts.} An $\H$-shortcut $\scut uv$ that is an $(i, t)$-shortcut could also be an $(i', t')$-shortcut when $(i,t)\neq (i',t')$.
+Similarly, a supporting shortcut for some $(i, t)$-shortcut could also be an $(i', t')$-shortcut when $(i,t)\neq (i',t')$.
+The data structure stores at most one copy of any $\H$-shortcut even if there are many $(i,t)$ pairs that use it.
+The maximum number of distinct $\H$-shortcuts touching a given ancestor-descendant path is bounded by the following lemma.
+(Recall that a \emph{stored shortcut} is either an $(i,t)$-shortcut for some $(i,t)$, or a supporting shortcut, which may have no $(i,t)$-status.)

-\begin{lemma} Consider any node $v$ on $\H$.
-The total number of stored shortcuts having one endpoint at an ancestor of $v$ (including $v$) is $O(\log n\log\log n)$.
+\begin{lemma} Consider any node $v$ in $\H$.
+The total number of stored shortcuts joining an ancestor of $v$ to another node is $O(\log n\log\log n)$.
 In particular, the number of distinct fundamental $(i,t)$-shortcuts having one endpoint at an ancestor of $v$ is $O(\log n)$.
-Moreover, the number of $\H$-shortcuts having both endpoints being ancestors of $v$ (including $v$) is $O(\log n)$. \end{lemma}
+Moreover, the number of $\H$-shortcuts having both endpoints at ancestors of $v$ is $O(\log n)$. \end{lemma}

-\begin{proof} For a given path $P$, an $\H$-shortcut $\scut uv$ is said to be a \emph{deviating shortcut} if exactly one of its endpoints is on the path $P$.
+\begin{proof} For a given path $P$, an $\H$-shortcut $\scut uv$ is said to be \emph{deviating} if exactly one of its endpoints is on $P$.